If you have been betrayed by a spouse: The God who sees you has been there.

 And thus, God’s outcry against treachery fades into the background – and the line, “I hate divorce,” jumps to the fore.

 As a result, we may remain confident in, or guilted by, what we believe the passage says about divorce.
-At the same time, we may continue giving a pass to people in the church who deal treacherously.
+At the same time, we may continue giving a pass to people at home and in the church who deal treacherously.
 We may ignore, silence and judge those who have been deeply wronged.

 Yet Malachi was not writing to beat up the hurting.
 Moved by the Spirit of God, the prophet spoke from God, sounding a strong warning to those choosing wrongdoing – AND a strong encouragement to those being wronged:2